juananpe/gen-ai-in-softeng/.github/ISSUE_TEMPLATE/suggest-a-new-prompt.md

 **A link to ShareGPT with an example of a conversation where you used that prompt** This field is optional.
 You can use any other prompt gathering service instead of ShareGPT.
 Example: https://sharegpt.com/c/iEGNTnR

-For the knowledge area(s) the prompt covers according to SWEBOK, use issue labels.
+Assign proper issue labels to specify the SWEBOK knowledge area(s) the prompt covers.